When it comes to International Women’s Day, we want to celebrate women who inspire us. And who better than Olivia Smith?

 Six months later Cancer Chicks has over 500 members online, and we are busy planning some amazing events to unite these women.

 View this post on Instagram

 A REFLECTION ON MY HAIR LOSS ✨ It was best thing that ever happened to me.
 The less we rely on physical attributes to define beauty, the more empowered we become.
 I found that it can be exhausting trying to fit into societies beauty standards… it’s so crazy what people have decided we are all supposed to be?!
 Ditch the hair, the makeup, the possessions, what is beauty now?
 Try loving yourself for something other than your appearance, it’s much more fulfilling.
 Photo by @amieaspinall

 I didn’t lose my hair suddenly, it took 3 months for the change to happen.
 As it began to thin I started to feel disconnected from it as it was no longer the hair I loved, so when I shaved it, I didn’t feel sad.
 I felt relieved, that I could start fresh at the end of treatment.
 That’s where Grow Gorgeous products came in.
-To be able to have that pamper session with the hair masks, scalp scrub and serum felt like I was feeding my hair the goodness that it needed, and I once again feel like ‘me’ again.
+To be able to have that pamper session with the hair masks, Detoxifying Scalp Scrub and Hair Density Serum felt like I was feeding my hair the goodness that it needed, and I once again feel like ‘me’ again.